keu/docs/astro/airflow-alerts.md

 On Astro, setting up email alerts requires configuring an SMTP service for delivering each alert.

-If your team isn't already using an SMTP service, we recommend one of the following:
+If your organization isn't using an SMTP service currently, Astronomer recommends one of the following:

 - [SendGrid](https://sendgrid.com/)
 - [Amazon SES](https://aws.amazon.com/ses/)